NITISHNAVEEN/LG-Robotics-Simulation-with-Gazebo/Readme.md

     Next open this html page in any browser of your choice while the container is running and you can see the Gazebo world.

-    Click Connect and Scroll Down to see if the `Continuous Control` optioned is already active.
+    Click Connect and Scroll Down to see if the `Continuous Control` option is already active.

     Now Move the slider left or right and Control the RoboArm accordingly.